overwatchTO/overwatchto.github.io/join.md

       <h2>Sign up as an individual</h2>
       <p>Don't have a team?
 No problem!
 You can sign up as an individual and get drafted to a team on our Draft Night before the season begins. <strong>Registration for Season 2 closes on September 16th, 2018</strong>.</p>
       <p>Individual players don't pay registration costs unless they're drafted by a team, at which point their cost is a share of the team's registration fee.</p>
-      <p>All players will be required to pay a $10 registration deposit to be eligible to participate in the player draft.
+	    <p>All players will be required to pay a <strong>$10 registration deposit</strong> to be eligible to participate in the player draft.
 Player deposits are refundable in the event a draft does not take place, or if the player is not drafted to a team.
-Payment can be made either via Paypal to overwatchtorontoorg@gmail.com, or in person at the Preseason Showcase event and Draft Night.
+Payment can be made either via Paypal to overwatchtorontoorg@gmail.com, or in person at the Preseason Showcase event and Draft Night.</p>
     </div>
   </div>